EBaum's World

 eBaum's World is an entertainment website owned by Literally Media.
 The site was founded in 2001 and features comedy content such as memes, viral videos, images, and other forms of Internet culture.
-Content is primarily user submitted in exchange for points through a monetary point system "eBones."
+Content is primarily user-submitted in exchange for points through a monetary point system, "eBones."

 History of ownership

-eBaum's World originated in Rochester, New York featuring entertainment media such as videos, Adobe Flash cartoons, and web games.
+eBaum's World originated in Rochester, New York, featuring entertainment media such as videos, Adobe Flash cartoons, and web games.
 The site was created and owned by Eric "eBaum" Bauman and his father, Neil.
 In August 2007, eBaum's World was acquired by HandHeld Entertainment, also known as ZVUE Corporation, for $15 million up front, $2.5 million in HandHeld stock, and up to $52.5 million in cash and stock over 3 years.

 On January 31, 2009, Bauman and the company's staff were terminated by ZVUE and the company moved to the San Francisco ZVUE offices.
 As of 2016, the Israel-based company Literally Media held a controlling stake of eBaum's World.

 eBaum's World is owned and operated by Literally Media, which also owns Cheezburger, Know Your Meme, and Cracked.com.

 Features

-The site features individual celebrity soundboards, where users can click buttons to hear quotes or phrases spoken by that celebrity.

-There is a chat room, a store that sells eBaum merchandise, and a section called "Moron Mail", which features feedback sent in by users.

-The site featured a message board, which existed until 2019.
-Currently Bauman still operates a board created just after his termination by ZVUE.
-The forum was named sbaumsworld as a reference to Bauman's history with eBaum's World.
+The site features individual celebrity soundboards, where users can click buttons to hear quotes or phrases spoken by the celebrity.
+There is a chat room, a store on which eBaum merchandise are put on sale and a section called Moron Mail featuring feedback sent in by users.
+The site also featured a message board, which existed until 2019.
+Bauman still operates a board created right after his termination by ZVUE.
+The forum was named sbaumsworld in tribute to Bauman's history at the eBaum's World.